ThomasBTR/estate-server/README.md

 The documentation is based on the [spring doc](https://springdoc.org/v2/) specification.

-Configured endpoints are definied in the application.yaml as follows :
+Configured endpoints are defined in the application.yaml as follows :

 ```yaml
 springdoc: